zamxz99/stocks_app/README.md

 * The trade offs you made and why
-    If there are lots of data returned by the api call, utilizing the paging library would be option if the the call supports pagination
+    If there are lots of data returned by the api call, utilizing the paging library would be a option if the call supports pagination

 * How to run your project
     Use the latest android studio version and open the root directory of this project.
 The